Cloud Migration Acceleration

 -

-As the digital backbone of the national payments system, PayInc connects all major banks, fintechs, and financial institutions processing billions of rands in transactions daily through EFT, Real-Time Clearing, SADC RTGS, and TCIB platforms.
+As the digital backbone of South Africa’s national payments system, PayInc connects all major banks, fintechs, and financial institutions, processing billions of rands in transactions daily through EFT, Real-Time Clearing, SADC RTGS, and TCIB platforms.

-By modernising this ecosystem on the AWS Cloud, CMAP enables secure cross-border interoperability, resilience, and data exchange, enhancing payment accessibility and stability across Africa’s connected digital economy.
+By modernizing this ecosystem on AWS Cloud, CMAP enables secure cross-border interoperability, resilience, and data exchange, enhancing payment accessibility and stability throughout Southern Africa’s connected digital economy.